Step By Step Guide: Running Zingg with Snowflake Iceberg Tables

 Why Zingg?

-Zingg is an open-source entity resolution tool designed for modern data stack.
+Zingg is an open-source entity resolution tool designed for modern data stacks.
 By connecting to diverse data sources such as Databricks, Snowflake, Cassandra, AWS S3, and Azure, Zingg ensures simple integration and supports multiple formats like Parquet, JSON, and CSV.
 Its ability to deduplicate and unify records across data silos empowers organizations to create consistent and accurate data views of customers, suppliers, and more.

-Why Iceberg?
+Why Apache Iceberg?

 Apache Iceberg is a high-performance table format designed for large-scale analytics.
 It simplifies data management by supporting schema evolution, time travel, and efficient querying without manual partition management.
 Iceberg's ability to handle petabyte-scale datasets makes it a perfect fit for modern data lakes.